UPPMAX/R-python-julia-matlab-HPC/reflections/20241022_richel/README.md

 I felt there was enough time to work on exercises without disturbance.
 When the technical issues were over, at 10:35, my colleague took over the teacher role again.
+In that improvised sessions, I did not talk much about IPython, as I feel it is useless and time should be spent differently, hence I predict low confidence for IPython.
+Addtionally, a colleague helped me remind about a shared document where learners can ask questions.
+Also here, I spent less time on this shared document, as I think it is not worth my time to talk about a shared document I do not care about.

 There was a learner that found a mistake in my teaching material, about a mismatch in versions of matplotlib.
 I already fixed it :-)